HooDeLin/CS3245-Legal-Case-Retrieval/README.txt

 == General Notes about this assignment ==

 ** Scalable Indexing **
 One challenge of this homework is the indexing of the large corpus consisting more than 17,000 documents.
-A modified SPIMI was implemented, where by there is the notion of 'blocks' or 'chunks'.
-Each chunks consists of 1000 documents.
+A modified SPIMI was implemented, where there is a notion of 'blocks' or 'chunks'.
+Each chunk consists of 1000 documents.
 We index the documents chunk-by-chunk, storing the block dictionary and block postings as intermediate files, and finally merging them in the end.

 ** Query Expansion **
 Query expansion and pseudo relevance feedback were used to expand the query to obtain more results.
 This is discussed in greater detail in BONUS.docx.